Devbrianhuynh/presidio/README.md

 <a name='contributing'></a>
 ## Contributing
 **IMPORTANT**: Everyone is welcome and encouraged to criticize and laugh at my project.
 It is my duty to listen to these criticisms and think about how I can reduce these in the future.
 Please, if you have something to say, say it.
 It will NOT hurt my feelings!
-I am just getting started in full-stack development, so of course Presidio wouldn't be something that is "life changing"

 <a name='license'></a>
 ## License